 Why Do Businesses Use Amex for B2B Payments?

 There are two equally important fundamental value propositions of the Amex card for B2B users.
-There is also a third value proposition which is not fundamental but serves as a significant differentiator in terms of attention to detail and precision for serving client needs.
+There is also a third value proposition which is not fundamental but serves as a significant differentiator, which is the multiple ancilarry services.

 The two main value propositions are the earning of points and the extension of short-term credit.
 Due to Amex's closed loop business model, detailed in my previous report, the company can offer significantly higher membership rewards earn rates on its commercial cards whilst not being dependent on interest income.
 This is the differentiating feature.

 Since Amex capture the total Merchant Service Fee (MSF) they are not dependent on driving revenue from lending.
 Lending is a profitable and material portion of their consumer business, but it is miniscule within the commercial billings business.
-This is due to SME's having small average balances in proportion to their spending.
+This is due to SME's having small average balances in proportion to their spending on Amex cards.

 Reward points act as a subsidy to businesses paying via their Amex card, with the owner often benefitting directly from the points themselves.
-With any surcharge tax deductible, the earning of points can be economical for business owners and encourages further spending.
-This attracts businesses who do not need the cash flow days of a charge card though will use it anyway to improve their working capital whilst subsiding the cost of expenses, especially prominent in owner operated businesses.
+With any surcharge being tax deductible and all rewards points being non-taxable, the earning of points can be economical for business owners, encouraging further spending.
+This attracts businesses who do not need the cash flow benefits of a charge card.

 Secondly, the value of accepting Amex for businesses servicing SME's is prompt payment, however, this is secondary to SMEs wishing to delay the time that they must incur cash outflows to suppliers.